Efficient Quantum Simulation Algorithms in the Path Integral Formulation: Review of Lagrangian Path Integral Formalism

 We can insert a resolution of identity between each unitary in the sequence, as in the Feynman path integral derivation.
 Let $\ket{j}$ states ($j \in \{0, \ldots, 2^n-1\}$) be $n$-qubit computational basis states, then we can write

 The matrix element $\bra{k} \hat{U} \ket{\ell}$, where $\ket{k}$ and $\ket{\ell}$ are computational basis states, is

-If $\hat{U}_j$ are row computable, meaning that there exists an efficient algorithm for computing the values of each of the non-zero matrix elements in every row, then we can compute each of the terms in the path integral expansion.
+If $\hat{U}_j$ are row-computable---meaning that there exists an efficient algorithm for computing the values of each of the non-zero matrix elements in every row---then we can compute each of the terms in the path integral expansion as a product of $\bra{j_i} \hat{U}_i \ket{j_{i-1}}$ matrix elements.
 This idea of decomposing quantum circuits into paths was used in \cite{hl2021} as a method of building a classical simulator for quantum circuits.
 While there are exponentially many paths, we can estimate the mean value over these paths by Monte Carlo simulation.
 Specifically, we can randomly draw paths from the sum and then compute the mean over the paths so drawn and then estimate the sum by multiplying the mean by the total number of paths.
 This allows quantum circuits to be simulated using path integrals in polynomial space, which in turn is instrumental to showing that $\BQP$ is contained in $\PSPACE$ \cite{bv1993}.

 Despite this, polynomial time simulation is generally not possible because of the variance over the values of the paths.
 Specifically, the fact that many complex numbers with wildly varying phases are summed over leads to large variance in the estimate in the mean; in the worst case, the number of required samples scales exponentially in the length of the circuit \cite{bv1993}.
-This issue, known as a sign problem, is a ubiquitous problem with path integral methods and a great hope of quantum computers is their ability to sidestep the sign problems in simulations.
+This issue, known as a sign problem, is a ubiquitous problem with path integral methods and a great hope of quantum computers is their ability to sidestep sign problems in simulations.